Unitary quantum matter-bounce in a universe with a positive cosmological constant: Evolution of the wave packets and quantum bounce

 Furthermore, as we transition from broader to sharper $\Lambda$-distributions, the spreads in the wave packet and quantum uncertainties appear to increase.
 Note that this feature contradicts the trend observed for the relative fluctuations in the quantum de Sitter universe \cite{Sahota2023,Sahota:2023kox}.
 Therefore, it is prudent that we thoroughly analyze the quantum uncertainty in the model under consideration.

 To understand the quantum character of the universe in more detail, in \ref{fig:delv}, we plot the relative fluctuation in the volume variable, $\Delta v / \Braket{v}$, as a function of the clock parameter $\tl$ for the two cases $\rho_0\gg \bar{\Lambda}$ and $\rho_0\sim\bar{\Lambda}$.
 We plot by varying the width of the $\Lambda$-distribution.
 Two clear trends are apparent in the evolution of the relative fluctuations for both cases.
 First, the relative quantum fluctuations are maximal at the bounce for all $\Lambda$-distributions, and they decrease as the universe expands.
 Second, the relative fluctuations do not decay to zero away from the bounce; instead, they saturate to a constant value depending on the width of the $\Lambda$-distribution.
-These trends are similar to those observed in Refs.~\cite{Sahota2023,Sahota:2023kox}.
+These trends are similar to those observed in the case of quantum de Sitter universe in Refs.~\cite{Sahota2023,Sahota:2023kox}: finite quantum fluctuations about the classical behavior highlighting ``classical limit problem" of the quantum model.
 We further observe that for very broad $\Lambda$-distributions ($\kappa = 0.8, 3.0$ in both figures), the relative fluctuations exhibit larger global maxima at the bounce, which decrease sharply away from the bounce.
 In contrast, for sharper $\Lambda$-distributions (other values of $\kappa$ in both figures), the relative fluctuations have smaller maxima at the bounce, which slowly decrease towards a constant value as $\tl$ increases.

 The \emph{exact behavior} of the fluctuations at the bounce has a different $\kappa$ dependence for the two cases considered.
 For $\rho_0\gg \bar{\Lambda}$, the magnitudes of the maxima of the relative fluctuations at the bounce tend to be larger as $\kappa\rightarrow0$.
 These maxima decrease monotonically as $\kappa$ increases.
 For broader distributions ($\kappa = 20$ to $80$ in the figure), the maxima settle at $\Delta v/\langle v\rangle\sim0.6$.
 For $\rho_0\sim \bar{\Lambda}$, the maxima of the relative fluctuations at the bounce initially decrease as we increase $\kappa$ (for $\kappa=0.8$ to $3$ in the figure); however, upon further increase in $\kappa$, the maxima start increasing as well, albeit marginally.
 This can be seen in the inset figure of the second plot in \ref{fig:delv}.